Britain's FTSE rebounds from four-month low after EU campaign suspended

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Alistair Smout; Editing by Janet Lawrence and John Stonestreet)
+(Reporting by Alistair Smout; Editing by Janet Lawrence)

 NEW YORK, Feb 3 Stock investors could have at least one less worry in the next earnings period: the suddenly limp U.S. dollar.